aginrocks/agin-class-manager/README.md

 ### Run:

-#### You first need to edit config.toml file in repo's root folder, this file is mounted inside docker container.
+#### You first need to create `config.toml` file in repo's root folder, this file will be mounted inside the docker container.
+You can use `config-template.toml` file as a template.

 You need to set oidc client and your public url for oidc to work properly.